Lhasa to Kathmandu Overland Tour via Everest Base Camp 8 Days

 • Max Altitude 5,250m/17,225ft

-• Explore the mysterious Yamdrok Lake
+• Explore the beautiful and mystical Yamdrok Lake (Yamdrok Tso).

 The Lhasa-Kathmandu Overland Tour via Everest Base Camp starts in Lhasa and ends in Kathmandu.
 During the tour, we also visit other beautiful Tibetan towns and cities, such as Gyantse and Shigatse.
 On the seventh day of our journey, we reached the base camp for the world's tallest peak, Mt Everest.
 This Lhasa-Kathmandu Overland Tour with Everest Base Camp allows us to visit the Yamdrok Tso Lake and climb high passes like Karo La.
 Khamba La.
 Gyatso La.
 Lalung La.
 We can also see the Nazin Kang Sang Glacier.
 This tour takes us to famous Tibetan landmarks such as the Dalai Lama's Potala, Norbulingka Palaces, and Tibet Traditional Hospital.
 We also visit Barkhor Bazaar, Gyantse Dzong,Jokhang Temple, and Gyantse Dzong.
 We see several magnificent Tibetan monasteries, including but not limited to Sera, Drepung Phalkot Shalu Tashilhunpo Khumbum Stupa Sakya Rongbuk, the world's tallest monastery.
 This trip's highlights include reaching the base of Mt.
 Everest base camp, the Rongbuk Glacier, and the Shishapangma & Cho Oyu peaks.